Poetry

 Poetry by Haworth Hodgkinson has also appeared in a number of anthologies.
 The most

-recent of these have been No One: Poems for Peace (2009) published by Malfranteaux
+recent of these include Love Poems for Valentines (2011) published by Malfranteaux Concepts for Valentine's Day, Armistice 2014

 The poem The Birds of Kellie Law came